LastAncientOne/Data-Science/README.md

   - Elementary Probability
   - Random Variables and Probability Distributions
   - Normal Distribution, Binomial Distribution & Poisson Distribution
+  - Hypothesis
+    3 Steps:
+     (1) Making an initial assumption.
+     (2) Collecting evidence (data).
+     (3) Based on the available evidence (data), deciding whether to reject or not reject the initial assumption.

 * Inferential Statistics
   - Observational Studies and Experiments
   - Sample and Population